AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp-onboarding.md

 ## Additional resources {#additional-resources}

-For more details on how to configure your LiveRamp SFTP storage, see the [official documentation](https://docs.liveramp.com/connect/en/upload-a-file-via-liveramp-s-sftp.html).
+For more details on how to configure your [!DNL LiveRamp - Onboarding] storage, see the [official documentation](https://docs.liveramp.com/connect/en/upload-a-file-via-liveramp-s-sftp.html).